ppthegp/CSE564-Reinforcement-Learning/README.md

 This repository is for all the course assignment and project done in the course of Reinforcement learning(CSE564) in Monsoon Semester 2020

 HW1 : Multi Arm Bandit Problem<br/>
-HW2 : MDP and Dynamic Programming
+HW2 : MDP and Dynamic Programming <br/>
+HW3 : MC and TD Algos